DevAyu-Codes/PrankCode/README.md

 Details (About Code):
 * You can change the code according to yourself.
 * The code is easy to understand and its completed in only 100 lines.
-* If you need any help regarding the code, contact me on telegram at @SOUL_AYU
+* If you need any help regarding the code, contact me on [WhatsApp](https://wa.link/wsov41)

 Issues: